-Verizon edges out AT&T for the fastest uploads for tasks like posting videos, photos and other social media content.
+Data SpeedDownload – AT&T is the fastest for download tasks like receiving photos, app-related content and videos.
+Upload – Verizon has the fastest uploads for tasks like posting videos, photos and other social media content.

-AT&T scores top for voice retainability (i.e. lowest number of dropped calls), while T-Mobile takes the lead for best voice quality on calls made.
+AT&T scores top for voice accessibility (i.e., successful call initiations) and voice retainability (i.e. lowest number of dropped calls), while T-Mobile takes the lead for best voice quality on calls made.

 501 markets in total.
 Yellow pins represent top 25 metropolitan markets in terms of population.

 In addition to measuring real-world network performance, GWS’ OneScore also looks at what consumers want from their wireless network in terms of data speed, coverage, video performance, voice quality and network reliability.
 In particular, GWS annually conducts third party polling of 5,000 consumers across the country.

 As a result, by combining engineering-level testing with the results from current nationwide-level polling, GWS’ OneScore creates the most balanced picture of the mobile experience that consumers care most about today.
 Further, this combination of controlled, scientific testing (conducted with test equipment in each market across the US) along with in-depth nationwide consumer research results in the industry’s most comprehensive, realistic evaluation of network performance.